spoddutur/my-notes/solr3.md

 - **Sort order:** Doc1 got the highest score and Doc4 got the lowest

 #### Analysis:
-- If we actually observe, Doc4 is the only document with Handlooms term in the title.
+1. If we actually observe, Doc4 is the only document with Handlooms term in the title.
-- Doc1, Doc2 and Doc3 have handlooms in tag
+2. Doc1, Doc2 and Doc3 have handlooms in tag
+3. **tf=1** for all the docs
+4. **idf** depends how many documents have Handlooms term in tags field and title field respectively.
+So, it varies based on the corpus.
+Let's assume, for this example, that in our corpus we have equal idf's for handloom term i.e., 30 documents have handloom tag and  30 documents have handloom mention in title, then:
+    1. **Handloom match in title:** will have an idf of 1/30 as handloom appeared in title field for 30 documents.
+    2. **Handloom match in tags:** will have lower idf of 1/30 as handloom appeared in tags field for 30 documents..
+5. **field-length-normalization** is higher for tags field because its terser than title.
+6. So, with above assumptions, tf & idf are same for both fields. field-length-normalization is the deciding winner and its  favoring tags field because its terse. shorte th field length higher the field-length-normalization is.
-- Documents with lesser tags got higher scores (Doc1, Doc2 and Doc3)
+7. Therefore, documents with lesser tags will get higher scores (Doc1, Doc2 and Doc3).
-- Doc4 has Handloom mention in title.
+8. Doc4 has Handloom mention in title.
 But title field is longer than tags.
-So, the field-length-norm factor will be lower causing title-match score to be lesser than tags-match score.
+So, the field-length-normalization factor will be lower causing title-match score to be lesser than tags-match score.
+This is why its ranked lowest.

 ### Conclusion
-- Dismax is designed to find "Needle in HayStack".
+- We've seen dismax is designed to find **"Needle in HayStack"** and not **"Hay in Haystack"**.
 So, only the winner will dictate scoring results.
-- Despite having highest field boost, if that specific field is not winner,then it will have zero contribution by default to dismax scoring results.
+- This is why, if the field having highest boost is not the winner, then it will have zero contribution in dismax scoring results.
 This might lead to surprising unexpected results.
 - However, one can change dismax behaviour using tie param.
 - With tie, `total score = max(field scores) + tie * sum(other field scores)`
 - tie=1.0 parameter to the DisMax scoring, changes the total relevancy score of any given record to be the sum of contributing field scores.
+- We've also illustrated how the diversity of fields impact dismax search results.
+We illustrated this with an example of how dismax search results can list 100's of good GRE score students before listing any good TOEFL score students.
+- Hopefully, this article gave a better understand on how to play with field boosts next time when you are performing relevancy tuning of your search results.
+These are no hardset rules to tune relevancy because as we have seen, it depends on a lot of characteristics of your data corpus.
+These are more like guidelines to be aware of to make better choices and avoid surprises in your search results.
+Good luck with your relevancy Tuning!!